Crime in Nigeria: Murder

 Nigeria had a murder rate of 9.85 per 100,000 population in 2015.
-In 2016, the homicide rate per 100.000 inhabitants was 34.5.
+In 2016, the homicide rate per 100,000 inhabitants was 34.5.
+In Nigeria murder/homicide rate per 100k population as at 2019 was 21.74, a 35.3% decline from 2016.

 Organised crime

+Nigeria is home to a substantial network of organised crime, active especially in drug trafficking, shipping heroin from Asian countries to Europe and America; and cocaine from South America to Europe and South Africa.

 Criminal organisations in Nigeria typically do not follow the mafia-type model used elsewhere.
 They appear to be less formal and more organised along familial and ethnic lines, thus making them less susceptible to infiltration by law enforcement.
 Police investigations are further hampered by the fact there are at least 250 distinct ethnic languages in Nigeria.

 Area boys are loosely organised gangs of street children and teenagers, composed mostly of males, who roam the streets of Lagos, Lagos State in Nigeria.
 They extort money from passers-by, public transporters and traders, sell illegal drugs, act as informal security guards, and perform other "odd jobs" in return for compensation.